Automated Procurement Spend Analytics in Logistics

 - 2

 The result: freight cost per unit creeps upward, contract profitability erodes silently, and fuel volatility compounds margin loss across lanes.
-Finance teams manually reconcile EDI invoices against load boards and dispatch logs - a 40-hour weekly task that surfaces anomalies weeks after they've already hit the P&L.
+Finance teams manually reconcile EDI invoices against load boards and dispatch logs - often a 40-hour weekly task that surfaces anomalies weeks after they've already hit the P&L.

 - 3